ait-aecid/attack-manifestations-interpretation/README.md

 ## Retrieving responses from an LLM

 To query the LLM with the prompts generated in the previous section, use the following script.
-Note that you need to set your `OPENAI_API_KEY` before running this scipt.
+Note that you need to set your `OPENROUTER_API_KEY` before running this scipt.

 ```
 python3 get_llm_responses.py